juripero/ryft-server/docs/rest/files.md

 By default `share-mode=` is equal to `share-mode=wait-0ms` which means report error immediately if data file is busy with search.

+### PUT `files/name` parameters

+### PUT `file` parameter

+The filename to change

+For standalone file it is the full file path.
+File extension could be changed.
+If file moves outside from the current directory corresponding directory will be created.

+For catalog it is the filename within catalog specified

+### PUT `directory` parameter

+The directory name to change.

+### PUT `catalog` parameter

+The catalog name to change

+If `file` parameters is set it means file name should be changed inside this `catalog`

+### PUT `new` parameter

+This parameter is for new name of file, directory or catalog.

 ### DELETE files parameters